Affiliate disclosure: PCBuildRanked earns a commission on qualifying Amazon purchases. Prices are current as of May 2026.

 |---|---|---|---|---|

-4K native at Ultra in demanding titles requires DLSS Quality or Frame Generation to stay above 60 FPS consistently.
+4K native at Ultra in demanding titles benefits from DLSS Quality or Frame Generation to stay above 60 FPS consistently.
 With both enabled, the RTX 5070 Ti delivers a smooth 4K experience in every current title.
-For 4K without any upscaling, an RTX 5080 ($999) would be the minimum for demanding rasterization workloads.
+For native 4K without upscaling across all demanding titles, the RTX 5080 (~$1,249) is the step up.

 Upgrade Path

 First upgrade (12-18 months): Add a second NVMe drive.
-As game install sizes grow — Call of Duty alone exceeded 150GB by late 2025 — the 2TB Samsung 990 Pro fills faster than it should.
+As game install sizes grow — Call of Duty exceeded 150GB by early 2026 — the 2TB Samsung 990 Pro fills faster than expected.
 The B850 Tomahawk Max WiFi has three available M.2 slots after the primary 990 Pro is installed.
-A second 2TB drive for game library overflow costs $100-130 and extends the life of the storage setup by 2-3 years.
+A second 2TB drive for game library overflow extends the storage setup by 2-3 years without touching anything else.

 Third upgrade (30-48 months): CPU.
-The Ryzen 7 9800X3D’s 3D V-Cache advantage remains the gaming CPU ceiling as of early 2026.
-AMD is expected to release Ryzen 9000-series X3D successors on AM5 — the platform investment in the B850 Tomahawk Max WiFi retains value here.
-A CPU upgrade within the AM5 socket requires only a BIOS update on the existing board.
+The 9800X3D’s 3D V-Cache advantage remains the gaming CPU ceiling as of mid-2026.
+AMD’s next X3D successors on AM5 will require only a BIOS update on the existing B850 board — the platform investment retains value.

 RAM expansion is optional.
 32GB covers every current gaming scenario.
-If you run heavy creative workloads — 4K video editing, machine learning inference, virtual machines alongside gaming — upgrading to 64GB (add two 16GB sticks) is straightforward on the 4-slot B850 Tomahawk Max.
+If you run heavy creative workloads — 4K video editing, machine learning inference, virtual machines alongside gaming — upgrading to 64GB by adding two more 16GB sticks is straightforward on the four-slot B850 Tomahawk Max.

 FAQ